 So this photo shows one of Elizabeth’s very happy customers – the cable guy who now has his Mother’s Day gifts completely taken care of, well in advance, including lovely gift boxes.

 And on another occasion, Elizabeth helped her washing machine repairman take care of his Christmas shopping with her jewelry gifts.

-Elizabeth very kindly gives me credit, saying she learned her success techniques from my Secrets of a Handcrafted Jewelry Shopping Service book.
+Elizabeth very kindly gives me credit, saying she learned her success techniques from my Easy Ways to Sell Your Jewelry Every Day book.

 But obviously her jewelry is a big part of the magic, and so is her manner of putting customers at ease and solving their gift-giving problems.